 Cutoff grades used to estimate the in-situ resource and the resources within the designed pit shells are based on an analysis of gold price, mining costs and recoveries.
-Cutoff grade costs are shown in Table 14.14.
 Assumptions were made for items like strip ratio, mining costs, processing costs and recovery percentages.
 These assumptions were based on published or internally calculated rates for this and/or other similar mining operations in the general area and test work performed on Pine Grove samples.
 Each aspect of costs is discussed separately in the following sections with a summary below.